felipez3r0/openclasses/Examples/Classes/Class04/README.md

 Introduce the tags related to "layout" like <div>, <span>, <header>, etc and related to images like <img>, <figure>, etc

 > Learn by practice (2~3 hours)
-It's time to learn by practicing, we will let the students try to improve their created HTML page with his prefered recipe (for example)
+It's time to learn by practicing, we will let the students try to improve their created HTML page with his preferred recipe (for example)

 ## Relevant links